mayan-edms/Mayan-EDMS/docs/chapters/acls.rst

 Access control lists
 ********************

-Besides the permissions system explained in :doc:`permissions`, Mayan EDMS provides per object permission granting.
+Besides the permissions system explained in :doc:`../chapters/permissions`, Mayan EDMS provides per object permission granting.
 This feature is used to grant a permission to a role, but this permission can only be executed for a limited number of objects (documents, folders, tags) instead of being effective system-wide.

 .. blockdiag::